telos-collaboration/llr_analysis/README.md

 3. The raw data and metadata can be downloaded from Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16580109.svg)](https://doi.org/10.5281/zenodo.16580109).
-Download `metadata.zip` and `raw_data.tar.zst` from Zenodo and decompress the archives in this directory.
-On slow and/or unstable connections consider using `wget -c` to download the larger dataset.
+Download `metadata.zip`, `raw_data.zip` and `decompress_raw_data.sh` from Zenodo and decompress the archives in this directory by invoking `decompress_raw_data.sh`.
+On slow and/or unstable connections consider using `wget -c` to download large files.
 After decompression the raw data takes up roughly 90GB of space.

 ## Running the workflow